This is the featured image of the Discover Powerful Parallel Processing blog article.

 Parallel Compression

 Like in parallel compression, parallel distortion gives you control over the amount of distortion in the ultimate output of a source.
-Since you can distort at low levels in this configuration, it allows you to drive the effect a bit harder than you could in serial distortion without it sounding bad.
-This way, the source comes through clean but not TOO clean.
-Here’s how you set up parallel distortion in Lumit using a bit crusher.
+Since you can distort at low levels in this configuration, it allows you to drive the effect a bit harder than you could in serial distortion without it doesn't sound good.
+That is why the source comes through clean but not TOO clean.
+This is how you set up parallel distortion in Lumit using a bit crusher.
+Create a return track and drop an instance of Lumit's bit crusher onto it.
+To make it something like a crush.

 Crush Mix